vekon/mViewer/README.md

    6. Better Look-n-Feel

 ### Working with mViewer-0.9.2 beta:
-   You can checkout the code or download the zip and make a release build using maven/ant as described below.
+   You can checkout the code or download the zip and make a release build using maven as described below.
 Extract the generated mViewer-0.9.2-release.zip & mViewer-0.9.2-release.tar.gz and run start_mViewer.bat/start_mViewer.sh.

 ### Raising feature requests and issues: